csound/manual/docs/opcodes/phasorbnk.md

 _icnt_ -- maximum number of phasors to be used.

 _iphs_ -- initial phase, expressed as a fraction of a cycle (0 to 1).
-If -1 initialization is skipped.
-If _iphas_&gt;1 each phasor will be initialized with a random value.
+A negative value skips initialization.
+If _iphs_&gt;1, each phasor starts at a random phase.

+When a negative initial phase skips initialization during a bank resize, retained phasors keep their phase.
+Newly added phasors start at zero.
+Reducing the bank count makes the removed indices unavailable, even if their storage remains allocated.

 ### Performance